LazyFoxStudio/Project-2/adria.md

 ## QA
 As part of the team, has contributed on the QA by looking for bugs and solving them when possible and ensuring that everything works as desired and the correct release build contruction.

+Also helped a bit in art, by creating the cards for hero selection and creating and upgrading some icons.

 **[Back to main page](https://lazyfoxstudio.github.io/Project-2/)**